-The key to ranking highly on the search engine hence lies with developing a strategy to observe Google’s ethos (Read: algorithm) because understanding the factors that affect the algorithm determine how well your website will be ranked.
+The key to ranking highly on the search engine hence, lies with developing a strategy to observe Google’s ethos (Read: algorithm) because understanding the factors that affect the algorithm determines how well your website will be ranked.

-The fact of the matter is that webmasters, and most Google employees for that matter, don’t know what factors are used to determine how high a website ranks.
-What is however clear is that there are some 200 ranking factors that are used in the algorithm and Google gives some guidelines of where their priorities lie with these ranking factors.
+The fact of the matter is that webmasters, and most Google employees, for that matter, don’t know what factors are used to determine how high a website ranks.
+What is, however, clear is that some 200 ranking factors are used in the algorithm, and Google gives some guidelines of where their priorities lie with these ranking factors.

-Whereas Google is constantly refining their algorithm, there have been five major algorithm changes that have affected how webmasters and users experience the search engine.
+Whereas Google is continually refining its algorithm, there have been five major algorithm changes that have affected how webmasters and users experience the search engine.
 These algorithm updates have been named as follows:

 As a whole, the main direction and benefits of Google’s algorithm refinements so far have been:

 The Panda update was the first major update to the Google algorithm since its inception.
-Its main impetus was to fine tune the quality of relevant search results by prioritizing high quality search results and pushing further back lower quality search results.
+Its primary impetus was to fine-tune the quality of relevant search results by prioritizing high-quality search results and pushing further back lower quality search results.

 This was done by filtering out or giving much less prominence to lower quality content or spam content that the search engine user didn’t want to spend time looking at and giving more priority to websites that users prefer to look at.

-Through this update, SEO’s job was elevated to become more robust than simply producing good content, putting in keywords and adding backlinks, to thinking more about the experience that the website offered.
+Through this update, SEO’s job was elevated to become more robust than only producing good content, putting in keywords, and adding backlinks, to thinking more about the experience that the website offered.

 Since the Panda Update was launched back in March of 2011, there has been a refresh or fine-tuning of the algorithm every one to two months, totaling approximately 26 changes up until now.

-Below is a look at 3 main quality factors that the Panda Update introduced, including ways to avoid getting punished by the Panda update.
+Below is a look at three main quality factors that the Panda Update introduced, including ways to avoid getting punished by the Panda update.

 I would say that it is better to focus on producing unique, useful, and rich content that is helpful to the user.

-With that said, there are two main issues that need to be addressed when it comes to duplicate content on your website.
+With that said, two main issues need to be addressed when it comes to duplicate content on your website.

-The first issue is for duplicate content that you have generated specifically for your website.
+The first issue is for duplicate content that you have explicitly generated for your website.

-The second issue is with regard to duplicate content on your website from other sources, including guest posts and sponsored articles.
+The second issue is about duplicate content on your website from other sources, including guest posts and sponsored articles.

-You should target content that it more than 80% unique.
+You should target content that is more than 80% unique.
 Content that has less than 70% unique content rating should be taken down immediately or improved upon.